erikt/MiamiStateMachine/README.md

 // Loaded 512 bytes
 ```

-An event carrying something has to have an `EventSymbol` of its own, as above.
-Without one it is its own symbol, and what it
+An event carrying something has to have an `EventTrigger` of its own, as above.
+Without one it is its own trigger,
-carries then decides the transition.
+and what it carries then decides the transition.

 Keep in mind, the log keeps the events, including the carried values.
 If the values are large, keep memory consumption
 down by setting a capacity on the state machine log: